Generating metadata for use with the windows crate for Rust

 Attempt to build the crate (cargo build).

 You will receive quite a few build errors.
 That's because we haven't brought in enough of the windows crate to satisfy the needs of our crate.
 The Windows API surface is huge and to keep build times under control, the types and APIs are grouped together and tied to features in the windows crate.
 To simplify development, the feature names match the type's namespace.
 So, for example, the ::windows::Win32::System::Com::VARIANT type lives in the Win32::System::Com namespace and is tied to a feature named Win32_System_Com.
-Alternatively, you can also look up a type or API in the documentation.
+Alternatively, you can also look up a type or API in the documentation or via the feature search web app.

 Using the above knowledge, resolve the build errors by addding the missing windows features.